Removal definition

 Add a removal

-In the Removals section of your project on Certify, click the Add removal button.
+In an existing GHG Statement, or in the Removals section of your project on Certify, click the Add removal button.

 Set reporting period